chord progressions in tonal music

 • help students of musical theory in their understanding of the subject

-• convince academics of the value of the theory by publishing a thesis and database of analyses
+• convince academics of the value of the theory by publishing a full thesis outside of this website

 • enable people to review the contents of the book